mjtiv/aix-file-format/README.md

   Foundational infrastructure should be collaborative.
 Broad uptake matters more than legal exclusivity.

 - **`.aix` is more than a file type**
-  It defines a **modular, procedural layer** in AI workflows—code + prompt + metadata in one reproducible capsule.
+  It defines a modular, procedural layer in AI workflows—code + prompt + metadata in one reproducible capsule.
 This format unlocks interoperability across teams, platforms, and disciplines.

 - **Patenting this would likely slow, not accelerate, progress**
   A format like `.aix` would face significant scrutiny under 35 U.S.C. §101 (abstract idea), and defending it would be costly, distracting, and ethically questionable given the community value.

 ---

 ⚠️ **For teams developing similar tools or infrastructure:**

-Be aware that **public disclosure** triggers the 1-year U.S. patent filing deadline.
-After that, rights are forfeited under U.S. law—and **many international jurisdictions have no grace period at all**.
+Be aware that **public disclosure triggers the 1-year U.S. patent filing deadline**.
+After that, rights are forfeited under U.S. law—and many international jurisdictions have **no grace period at all**.

 ---

-This message isn't just legal.
+This message isn’t just legal.
-It's a **signal of intent**.
+It’s a **signal of intent**:

-We’re not locking down ideas.
+> We’re not locking down ideas.
-We’re opening up a new frontier.
+> We’re opening up a new frontier.